 State Bar of Texas President Joe Longley sent the following message to bar members on June 28 about the separation of immigrant families on the Texas border.
 Read his message here.

-Free Webinar — Best Practices for Representing Separated Parents and Children — The ABA Commission on Immigration, ProBAR, CRSJ and Children's Immigration Law Academy (CILA) will present a free webinar at 10 a.m.
-(CT) on July 13 for attorneys who wish to learn more about representing families separated by the administration’s “zero tolerance” policy.
-Click here to learn more and register to attend.
+Free Webinar: Best Practices for Representing Separated Parents and Children — The ABA Commission on Immigration, ProBAR, CRSJ and Children's Immigration Law Academy (CILA) presented a free webinar on July 13 for attorneys who wish to learn more about representing families separated by the administration’s “zero tolerance” policy.
+Click here to watch it.